Local development with Catalyst

 sections that are not relevant locally.

-- Creates a local application connection for forwarding outgoing requests from your Catalyst App ID to your app.
-If an application port is defined, the Diagrid CLI establishes a network tunnel from Catalyst to your local machine.
+- Create local application connections to receive outgoing requests from Catalyst to your applications.
+If an application port is defined, the Diagrid CLI establishes a private network tunnel from Catalyst to your local machine.
 This overrides the App ID's application endpoint value so that all traffic from Catalyst is routed to your local app.

 To stop all locally running applications and any local application connections, run the following: